-Despite similarities between adult psoriasis and pediatric psoriasis, pediatric psoriasis presents a challenge for patients seeking effective long-term therapy.
-Thetreatments available forpediatric psoriasis are limited.
-Topical corticosteroids are associated with more-frequent, severe adverse events in children, and only two biologics, Amgen’s Enbrel and Janssen's Stelara, are approved for pediatric and adolescent psoriasis, respectively.
-Topical corticosteroids continue to dominate treatment; biologics, although used in later lines of therapy, are increasingly being used, reflecting physicians’ growing acceptance of this drug class.
-Use of conventional systemics appears to be on the decline, underscoring theneed for treatments with more-acceptable safety profiles.
+Psoriasis is a chronic, inflammatory autoimmune skin disease that can affect children, adolescents, and adults.
+Given the limited number of therapies approved for pediatric psoriasis, treatment of this population is very challenging.
+Topical corticosteroids are associated with more-frequent and more-severe adverse events in children, and only two biologics, Amgen’s Enbrel and Janssen's Stelara, are approved for pediatric and adolescent psoriasis patients, respectively.
+Topical corticosteroids continue to dominate in terms of patient share among targeted therapies; biologics, although used in later lines of therapy, are experiencing an increase in patient share, reflecting physicians’ growing acceptance of biological therapy use.
+The use of conventional systemics appears to be declining, underscoring a growing need for treatments with more-acceptable safety profiles.

-- How have biologics such as Humira, Enbrel, and Stelara been integrated into the treatment algorithm?
+- How have biologics such as Cosentyx, Enbrel, Humira, Stelara, Taltz, and Tremfya been integrated into the treatment algorithm?

-- What proportion of pediatric psoriasis patients receive drug therapy within one year of diagnosis, and how quickly?
+- What percentage of pediatric psoriasis patients receive drug therapy within one year of diagnosis, and how quickly?
 What percentage of patients progress to later lines of therapy within one year of diagnosis?

 - What percentage of pediatric psoriasis patients are treated with monotherapy versus combination therapy?
 What are the most widely used combination therapies?

 - What are the product-level compliance and persistency rates among drug-treated patients?